01 of 07

 Depending on what kind of wood you'll be stitching on and the look you want to achieve, there are several ways to make the holes you'll stitch through.

 Ideally, it's best to stitch through pieces that are 1" thick or less.

-A cordless... drill with a 1/16-inch bit is the easiest way to make stitching holes.
-You will need to hold the piece firmly, while keeping the underside of the wood open so you don't make holes in things you don't want to.
+For wood more than 1/8" thick, a cordless drill with a 1/16-inch bit is the easiest way to make stitching holes.
+You will need to hold the piece firmly while keeping the underside of the wood open so you don't make holes in things you don't want to.